Updated February 2, 2022

 Fedwire® customers that use FedLine Solutions as their primary method to access the Fedwire Funds Service and Fedwire Securities Service should not rely on the Fedwire offline service as a contingency alternative for processing their transactions.
 While the offline service has proven to be an effective tool to support the most critical transactions for a limited number of customers using the FedLine Advantage® Solution when they experience a service disruption, it is not designed or intended to support a broad-based FedLine Advantage service disruption and is not a viable contingency alternative for customers that use the FedLine Direct® Solution.
 Therefore, your institution is encouraged to consider other alternatives for processing your critical transactions if you cannot access the Fedwire Services via your FedLine Solution.

 The Federal Reserve Banks’ normal operating procedures include having currency reserves on hand to meet the needs of financial institutions.
-We are monitoring currency orders/volumes to stay ahead of any additional demand.
 The Federal Reserve System also has a contingency stock of new currency that can be circulated to the public.

 Essential Critical Infrastructure Workforce Memo